Skip to content

 Very similar images.
 Powdered croissants shot with an iPhone 13 Pro (left) and a Sony A7R III (right).
 Softbox to camera left.

 Viewing the Sony image with bad lighting, Francesco maintains that shooting a scene with an expensive camera under bad lighting will yield a bad photo.
 It’s as simple as that.
-He says, “if you’re not happy with a $6000 camera you can go for a $10,000 or $15,000 dollar camera.
-The result is not going to change because lighting is what makes the difference…lighting will determine how good a photo is.”
-Of course, Francesco says there are other things like composition that play a part, but it’s the lighting that makes the first impression.
+He says, “If you’re not happy with a $6000 camera you can go for a $10,000 or $15,000 camera.
+The result is not going to change because lighting is what makes the difference… lighting will determine how good a photo is.”
+Of course, Francesco says there are other things like food styling and composition that play a part, but it’s the lighting that makes the first impression.

 We hope you enjoyed this comparison between an iPhone and a $6000 camera and that it encouraged you to create with what you have.
 Because, after all, it’s the skill of the photographer that crafts a spectacular image, not the camera. 😉